fleabitdev/glsp/website/input/reference/src/compilation.md

 [`compile!`] is very convenient, but it always compiles your source files using an empty, generic GameLisp runtime.
-This runtime will have access to the GameLisp standard library and any macros you define using [`bind-macro!`](../std/bind-macro-mut) or [`defmacro`](../std/defmacro), but it won't run any of your Rust initialization code, so it won't have access to any libraries, any Rust functions, any assignments you've made to global variables from within Rust code, and so on.
+This runtime will have access to the GameLisp standard library and any macros you define using [`bind-macro!`](../std/bind-macro-mut) or [`defmacro`](../std/defmacro), but it won't run any of your Rust initialization code, so it won't have access to any rglobals, any Rust functions, any assignments you've made to global variables from within Rust code, and so on.

-This will only matter if you rely on one of your libraries, or call one of your Rust functions, in either of the following circumstances:
+This will only matter if you access one of your rglobals, or call one of your Rust functions, in either of the following circumstances:

 - When evaluating a toplevel form (see [Evaluation](evaluation.md))